Fergus-Hayes/Unpacking_the_jet/README.md

 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | DG  | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | 78951308  |

+Use the `--cores <N>` arguement to specify the number of cores to dedicate to the run, where if not specified the default will resort to the number available.

 ### Random seeds

 The random seeds required to produce the results in the paper are given in the following table.